 - 1. Commercial forest lands shall be excluded from future development of the Southwest Coastal area.
 Other undeveloped lands which are not owned by commercial timber production based on the forest site class shall be designated for resource protection. - Watersheds for the community water systems in the area shall be protected by the Forest Practices Act.
-Forest management in elevations above the watersheds, including road construction and chemical spraying/treatment, shall take place only after the appropriate water districts are notified and efforts are made to prevent adverse impacts.

-- There shall be two building site intensities in Conservation Forest Lands areas designated for Small Woodland: 20 acres is within a fire and/or water district; 38 acres if within no districts.
+Forest management in elevations above the watersheds, including road construction, shall take place only after the appropriate water districts are notified and efforts are made to prevent adverse impacts. - There shall be two building site intensities in Conservation Forest Lands areas designated for Small Woodland: 20 acres is within a fire and/or water district; 38 acres if within no districts.
 Commercial forest designation partition size shall be 80 acres. - 4.
 Before designated forest land is changed to another use, the productive capacity of the land in each use should be considered and evaluated. - 5.
 Before designated forest land is changed to another use, the impact of the proposed use should be considered on adjacent forest lands. - 6.
 Transfer and/or consolidation of land for resource production is encouraged.
-No new lots for residential purposes shall be created on designated commercial forest land. - 7.
-Residential development in areas designated for forest uses shall be minimized.
-Development adjacent to roads intended primarily for forest management and harvesting activities shall be discouraged.
+No new lots for residential purposes shall be created on designated commercial forest land.